webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   });
 ```

-Again the code above is pretty self-explanatory.
+Again, the code above is pretty self-explanatory.
 We get a `"webgpu"` context
 from the canvas.
 We ask the system what the preferred canvas format is.
 This
 will be either `"rgba8unorm"` or `"bgra8unorm"`.
 It's not really that important
 what it is but querying it will make things faster for the user's system.